-I grew up surrounded by walnut fields, books, Romanesque churches, and the Cubist paintings of my grandmother, whose studio became my first school.
-That landscape and terroir—its ochre tilled earth, foggy hillsides, and slow rural pace—still anchor my practice.
-I carry them with me even now, painting and writing far from home.
-It reminds me that memory has texture, and that the soul of a place often hides in its silences.
+I was born in the Dordogne Valley, a region of Southwest France steeped in prehistoric art, limestone cliffs, and contemplative beauty.
+I grew up surrounded by walnut groves, Romanesque churches, and the Cubist paintings of my grandmother, whose studio became my first school.
+That landscape—its ochre tilled earth, foggy hillsides, and unhurried rhythm—continues to anchor my creative practice.
+Even now, painting and writing far from home, I carry with me the belief that memory has texture, and that the soul of a place often hides in its silences.

 GALLERY REPRESENTATION